*DOES NOT SHIP TO NZ OR WA*

 2. If your seeds are larger than a grain of rice, soak them in water overnight.

-3. Place a single coconut mat on the white inner tray.
+3. Place a single coconut mat on the white inner tray of the microgreen grow kit.

 4. Scatter seeds evenly over the top of the mat.
 This step takes a bit of practice to judge how to space them perfectly.
 You want them to be packed densely enough to support each other as they grow, but not so close that they don't have good airflow over them and end up getting mouldy.